CASTEP background theory

 In this form, the kinetic energy is diagonal, and the various potentials (electron-ion, Hartree, exchange-correlation) are described in terms of their Fourier transforms.

-Another advantage of the plane wave basis set is the ease of calculating derivatives of the total energy with respect to atomic displacements (that is, stresses and forces are computationally cheap in this approach), so that efficient geometry optimization and molecular dynamics schemes can be implemented.
+Another advantage of the plane wave basis set is the ease of calculating derivatives of the total energy with respect to atomic displacements (that is, stresses and forces are computationally cheap in this approach).
+This enables the implementation of efficient geometry optimization and molecular dynamics schemes.
 It is also straightforward to study and improve convergence of plane-wave basis set calculations, as there is a systematic way of adding more basis functions.

 However, there is an additional cost to using the supercell approach for systems that lack periodicity in three dimensions inherently (isolated molecules, defects in solids, surfaces, and so on).
 In a study of a single defect, for example, the properties of an infinite array of defects (Figure 2) would always be calculated.
 Therefore, it is essential to introduce enough separation between artificial images of such nonperiodic objects to ensure that there is no appreciable interaction between them.
-The situation is similar for surface calculations that are carried out in a slab geometry.
-The vacuum layer should be sufficiently thick to eliminate artificial interactions between the slabs.
+The situation is similar for surface calculations carried out in a slab geometry.
+Ensure that the vacuum layer is thick enough to eliminate artificial interactions between the slabs.

 Figure 2